semaphoreci/docs/docker-dockerhub_5bb9dcf5042863158cc72368.md

     - name: DOCKER_USERNAME
       value: "REPLACE WITH YOUR USERNAME"
     - name: DOCKER_PASSWORD
-      value: "RELACE WITH YOUR PASSWORD"
+      value: "REPLACE WITH YOUR PASSWORD"
 ```

 Then create it: